The Patriarchy Hates the Moon

 The two projects were carried out in such secrecy that the American and Soviet teams could plausibly have both selected the same night for their detonations.
 Viewers on Earth might have been treated to the grand farce of two atomic fires burning on the Moon while mission commands scrambled to find out which one was theirs.
 It’s possible to read all this in two ways.
 The first, most commonly accepted explanation, is that the paranoia and insanity of the Cold War had reached such a pitch that sane men (and they were overwhelmingly men) could meet together and decide that it was necessary to project this struggle onto the surface of our planet’s oldest companion, to desecrate its timelessness as a show of political force.
 It’s a good story—fear and hubris running wild, and the terrible consequences that could have resulted—but it’s not the only interpretation.
 Forget the ideology, and what you have is a simultaneous effort by the two superpowers to do the exact same thing.
 They’d cooperated before, in the war against Nazi Germany; it’s possible that, a decade later, they repeated this pact without even knowing it, banding together to plot the joint destruction of our oldest foe.

 There’s a secret history of the moon, a long tradition in which Earth’s largest satellite has been viewed as an object of fear, hate, and distrust.
 The Soviet-American nuclear plot might be its grandest expression, but the hidden war has been going for millennia.
 Every society has constructed some kind of astrological system for itself, in which the sub-lunar world is influenced by cosmic events—but in the case of the moon, there’s the worry that it might actually work.
 In the early modern witch-hunts, an emerging capitalism’s great war against its women, the nexus of the witch’s unbearable powers was held to lie somewhere in the web of connections between the body, the menstrual cycle, and the moon above us.
 The Malleus Maleficarum, the great and hideous Catholic treatise against witchcraft, insists that demonic powers are “deeply affected by certain phases of the Moon.”
 And in most of Mediterranean traditions that congealed into the ideologies of the west, lunar deities tend to be female.
 (One bizarre charge against Islam from some fundamentalist Christians is that its god is actually a moon god, as evidenced by the crescent moon symbol, and therefore evil, a Satanic opponent to the resolutely solar god of Abraham and Moses.)
 And the identification works both ways: The qualities of the moon—its radiance, its mutability, its sly influence and keening distance—are imposed on a socially constructed femininity.
-Any patriarchal society will inevitably end up coming into conflict with the great mother in the sky.
+It’s no surprise that a patriarchal society would come into conflict with the great mother in the sky.

 The moon rules the night, and its gleam only gives definition to the darkness.
 No horror film can do without its brief shot of an engorged moon floating predatory over the horizon.
 Lunatic, of course, derives from the Latin luna; the Romans believed that madness takes place under some lunar spell, and they weren’t alone.
 “It is the very error of the moon,” Shakespeare’s Othello declares.
 “She comes nearer earth than she was wont, and makes men mad.”
 Under a full moon the mad are inflamed, the epileptics frenzied, the werewolves and vampires summoned.
 The solar powers of law and order are weakened.